KenDickey/PackageEnvironments/README.md

 - When created, Environments check #required: Features, and #use their Environments if they have them.
 - (Class) Browser, Hierarchy Browser seem OK, but for syntax hilighting.
 - ChangeSorter/ChangeSets seem OK.
-- The standard way to export a public Class from Environment to Smalltalk is for that Class to define a Class Method #environmentsExportMe which returns true.
+- The standard way to export a public Class from Environment to Smalltalk is for that Class to define a Class Method ```environmentsExportMe``` which returns true.
+- Class & Hierarchy Browsers, Package Browser, ChangeSorter, Debugger seem to work OK.
+- Package Save/FileOut working (same for Feature or Environment).
+- ChangeSets seem OK.

 ##Next Steps
 ==========
-- Package Save exports Class Def with poolDictionaries; should not see them.
 - Need to get UI to denote Classes named in Environments but unknown in/to Smalltalk.
+[Now RED.
+Make GREEN?]
 - Much testing

 I have not even looked at refactorings yet, nor multiple package 'cohorts'.